Kortemme-Lab/coupled_moves-tutorial/README.rst

 ^^^^^^^^^^^^^^^^^^^^

 * Why is enrichment a useful metric to find specificity switching mutations?
-* After examination of the output sequence profiles and the structure cound to native and non-native substrates, which highly enriched mutations would you choose as most likely to produce the desired specificity switch?
+* After examination of the output sequence profiles and the structure bound to native and non-native substrates, which highly enriched mutations would you choose as most likely to produce the desired specificity switch?

-..
-TODO extra time - fixed backbone?

 References
 ----------